 Indigenous Business Australia (IBA) is providing support to eligible Indigenous businesses impacted by COVID-19, including those that are not existing IBA customers.
 Assistance may include loan deferrals, grants or a combination of both to help with ongoing fixed costs through the COVID-19 crisis.
 For more information, visit Indigenous Business Australia supporting COVID-19.

 Small and medium enterprise (SME) guarantee scheme

-The Australian Government will guarantee 50% of the value of eligible business loans to small and medium enterprises impacted by COVID-19.
+The Commonwealth Government will guarantee 50% of the value of eligible business loans to small and medium enterprises impacted by COVID-19.
 Maximum loan value is $250,000 and there will be a repayment-free period of six months.
 Business can apply for 10-year loans of up to $5 million.
 For more information about the scheme and the eligibility criteria, visit the SME Recovery Loan Scheme.

 Other small business grants and support

 For other support and grants for small business, see Grants and other financial support for small business.